goobiexyz/Rute/README.md

 ##### Strings
 Enclose text in double quotation marks to mark it as a string.

-Line-breaks in strings should be ignored, so represent them with `\n`.
+Line-breaks in strings are ignored, so represent them with `\n`.

 If you wish to use quotation marks or backslashes in a string as normal characters, you can precede them with a backslash `\`:
 ```